interlinksoftware/integrationhub/templates/https-to-tcp/readme.md

 ## Migrating from piHTTP to https-to-tcp based pipeline

-If you are wanting to migrate from piHTTP to integration-hub, then perform the following steps:
+If you wish to migrate from piHTTP to integration-hub, then perform the following steps:
+- Ensure that the integration-hub has been installed to the BES server containing the piHTTP integration and that the ```piHTTP.cfg``` to be converted exists in the  */opt/ISS/POWERpack/cfg* directory.
-- Ensure you have installed the https-to-tcp template in the */opt/ISS/integration-hub/config/templates* directory.
+- Confirm you have installed the https-to-tcp template to the */opt/ISS/integration-hub/config/templates* directory.
-- Create a TCP based BES Message Channel to receive the messages from the pipeline(s) on.
+- Create a TCP based BES Message Channel to receive the messages from the pipeline(s).
 - Download the
   ```convertBesPihttpToPipeline``` from Github, this can be manually downloaded and placed in the **/opt/ISS/integration-hub/config** directory or using the command below as the ppadmin user.
   ```bash